Enter your Email address to receive result via Email (Optional):

 WebPSSM Description:

-WebPSSM is a bioinformatic tool for predicting HIV-1 coreceptor usage from the amino acid sequence of the third variable loop (V3) of the envelope gene.
-A description and comprehensive analysis of the method is located here.
+WebPSSM is a bioinformatic tool for predicting HIV-1 coreceptor usage from amino acid or nucleotide sequences of the third variable loop (V3) of the envelope gene.
+When a nucleotide sequence is entered, it will be translated to amino acid sequence first.
+If a nucleotide sequence contains ambiguous bases, it will be translated to all possible amino acid sequences.
+The original description of the method can be found here.

 No user sequences are stored.
 If you would like to "donate" sequences that have known associated phenotypes, for the improvement of this method and the development of multiple subtype matrices, please contact James Mullins.